yas-sim/openvino-gna-example-with-mnist/README.md

 ```

 ### How to run `draw-and-infer.py` demo program
 Here's a simple yet bit fun demo application for MNIST.
 You can draw number on the screen by mouse or finger-tip and you'll see the real-time inference result.
 Right-click will clear the screen for another try.
+This demo is also using OpenVINO and GNA for inferencing.
 By default, `draw-and-infer.py` will use `./mnist-frozen-ir/mnist-frozen.xml` IR model to infer.
 ```sh
 python3 draw-and-infer.py